threeve/SGF-Tools/Readme.md

-## See the ABOUT.txt file for the project description, how to install,
-	and brief directions for use.
+# See the ABOUT.txt file for the project description and brief directions for installation/use.

 ## Version history

+* 1.2.4:
+    * Added 9 language localization string files, some are only partially translated.
+Help with missing translations & other languages welcomed!

 * 1.2.3:
     * Fixed bug that intermittently caused files to be only partially indexed by changing encoding to NSASCIIStringEncoding in do_property()